Gopher2k18/gopher/README.md

 * Starred page

 ## Getting started
-To get started with gopher you need to have npm package manager, slack, confluence(we use fakedata), gopher-bot, gopher-backend and mongoDB
+To get started with gopher you need to have npm package manager, slack, confluence(we use fakedata), gopher-bot, gopher-backend and mongoDB.

 ## Prerequisites
 * [npm](https://www.npmjs.com/get-npm)